tjrules/simpsons-trivia/project-worksheet_updated.md

 - All supporting pages
 - The below routes\controllers\models\views table

+## User Stories

+Include user stories regarding how users will interact with the app such as when the page loads how will the user migrate through the page.

+## Project Management

+Use Github's `Project Managment Tab`  to list all the task that need to be completed.
+At a minimum the tasks should be categroized into one of the four columns:  ToDo, InProgress, Complete, Issue

 ## Routes..Controllers..Models..Views..Oh My...

+Use this section to document the routes and supporting functionality of the app.

 | Route | Controller | Model | Does | Result | View | Exits |
 | --- | :---: |  :---: | :---: | :---: | :---: | :---: |